mtmanning93/Reach_reports/README_testing.md

 ----------------------
 #### ESLint

 I tested the JavaScript file using ESLint.
-After running the tests initally there were 3 errors, regarding the use of global variables.
-ESLint isnt aware of project file structure so I needed to update the settings within the `.eslintrc.json` file.
-Once this was done and used variables was specified the `script.js` file **passed** all tests with 0 errors.
+After running the tests initially there were 3 errors, regarding the use of global variables.
+ESLint isn't aware of the project file structure so I needed to update the settings within the `.eslintrc.json` file.
+Once this was done and used variables were specified the `script.js` file **passed** all tests with 0 errors.

 To install ESLint in the terminal: